The Power and Purpose of Employee Resource Groups

 Key skills in communicating inclusively: Inquire across difference, suspend judgment & demonstrate vulnerability.Vandana Juneja, VP Global Growth Markets, Catalyst

 Watch Candice Morgan, Catalyst’s then-senior director, Global Member Services (and now a Pinterest executive), discuss the role ERGs play in creating an inclusive workplace at the first ERLI conference in 2015.

 Although Catalyst’s ERLI Conference series has come to an end, Catalyst continues to help Supporters maximize the value and impact of their employee resource groups.
 If your organization could benefit from the unique opportunities that an ERG can provide, see our Guide to Employee Resource Groups, with all the tools you’ll need to get started.

 Risa Pappas, MFA is a contributing writer to Catalyst’s blog and a digital content creator.
-As a speaker, she focuses on helping women take charge of their careers and helping men become better allies, mentors, and sponsors to women.
-Prior to joining Catalyst, Risa worked in academia, serving as an…
+She handles day-to-day website operations and is a key member of the web team.
+As a speaker on behalf of Catalyst, she focuses on helping women take charge of their careers and helping men become…